Documentation Index

 gt status | gc status | City-wide overview. |

-gt dashboard | gc dashboard serve | Same general purpose. |
+gt dashboard | gc dashboard | Same general purpose; gc dashboard serve still exists as the explicit form. |

 gt doctor | gc doctor | Near-direct mapping. |